david-kavenga/david-kavenga.github.io/README.md

 ### I'm taking this penguin

 A waving penguin used in part of the Responsive Web Development CSS intro course from freecodecamp.org.
-It is displayed on the index page using a small `<iframe>` with no border.
+It is displayed on the demo page using a small `<iframe>` with no border.
 The penguin itself is made using CSS and HTML, using CSS variables to provide an easy way to change colours.

 ```CSS
 .right-hand {